hrbrmstr/webr-app/README.md

 For good measure (and in case I move things around), I stick those headers on my any app dir that will use WebR.
 I don’t use them server-wide, though.

+Also, this `Cache-Control` heading appears to help keep things under `/webr` in the browser cache longer, and will also let any ISP or enterprise proxies keep the files in their caches as well:

+\``Cache-Control: public, max-age=604800`

+and, in nginx:

+    location ^~ /webr {
+      add_header "Cache-Control" "public, max-age=604800";
+      add_header "Cross-Origin-Opener-Policy" "same-origin";
+      add_header "Cross-Origin-Embedder-Policy" "require-corp";
+    }

 ### And They Call It a MIME.
 A MIME!